gitspace/style-guide/Basic-grammar-rules.md

     A dream of Jeannie (not the genitive) is different from a dream of Jeannie’s.
 In this case, the genitive noun (here, Jeannie) must be a living thing or a person, and the word before of (dream) must constitute only a part of the whole (all of Jeannie’s dreams).

     Thus, you’d write a friend of Bill’s—because Bill has many friends—and not a friend of Bill, the same as you’d write a friend of his and not a friend of him.

+---

+###Quotation Marks

+Periods and commas always go within quotes.
+Semi-colons, and colons go outside the marks.
+Question marks and exclamation points go inside or outside depending on whether they belong to the quote or the greater sentence

+> "This taco reminds me of Fred," she said. | She said, "This taco reminds me of Fred."

+*Quotes go around…*

+* Titles of short stories, poems, or articles
+* Individual chapters in books
+* Individual songs
+* Single episodes of television

+> "The Road Not Taken" | "Silent Night" | Babylon Revisited"